ParritoSombrero/tm4c-uart-cli/README.md

 -LED and TX functionality

--custom mini driver library for UART
+-custom mini driver library for UART and LEDs

 -no TivaWare, completely bare metal